 Casa de Salud and Centro Sávila are two organizations located a few doors down from each other, in the South Valley of Albuquerque, an area of Bernalillo County affected by greater health disparities than anywhere else in the county.
 Both organizations were created in the context of community, with cultural humility, anti-racism, trauma-informed care, accessibility, and harm reduction as pillars.
 The organizations have teamed up to deliver high quality evidence based and culturally relevant healing modalities as the “Strong Roots” (“Raices Fuertes” in Spanish) program.
 Strong Roots incorporates medication-assisted treatment with buprenorphine, home buprenorphine inductions, case management, coaching, culturally relevant mind / body / soul approaches with massage, acupuncture and reiki, as well as counseling and therapy.
 Healing circles and talking circles are rooted in indigenous practice and include sharing of stories, supporting one another, and integrative healing modalities.
 Through this program, the focus is personalized but the approach is a community one — patients can opt into exploring civic engagement opportunities to help decrease social isolation and increase a sense of purpose.

 Wicked Problem Description:

-Casa de Salud and Centro Savila believe that addictions and at-risk drug use are complex issues that are rooted in socioeconomic determinants of health, generational poverty, social capital, and lack of access to holistic, evidence-based treatment.
-The two organizations wish to address the wicked problems of alcohol and opioid addictions in the primary care and behavioral health settings, through integrating evidence-based medication assisted treatment and creative approaches to civic engagement and collective healing (instead of a focus on individuals and shame).
+Casa de Salud and Centro Savila believe that addictions and at-risk drug use are complex issues that are rooted in structural inequalities, generational poverty and trauma, and lack of social capital – and are further complicated by a lack of access to holistic and evidence-based treatment.
+The two organizations wish to address the wicked problem of opioid addictions in the primary care and behavioral health settings, through integrating evidence-based medication assisted treatment and creative approaches to civic engagement and collective healing — instead of a focus on individuals and shame.